10 THINGS I'VE LEARNED IN 10 YEARS OF MARRIAGE

-In the first year of marriage I regularly found myself saying, "Seriously you make me so mad babe, I've never felt like this before!"
+In the first year of marriage I regularly found myself spluttering, "Seriously you make me so mad babe, I've never felt like this before!"
 (And that was the truth), But it had very little to do with Ben and a lot to do with me.
 Marriage is like a pressure cooker and it brings out all your junk.
 Past pain, personal brokenness and an excess baggage.
-Often times issues within marriage aren't caused by the other person, they simply rise to the surface.
-Real marriage is like a mirror - it reveals your flaws, but it also gives you an opportunity to see it, take responsibility for it and grow as a person.
+Often, issues within marriage aren't caused by the other person, they simply rise to the surface.
+Real marriage is like a mirror - it reveals your weaknesses, but it also gives you an opportunity to see it, take responsibility for it and grow as a person.
 The truth is, Ben wasn't making me mad - I had an issue with control and if I ever wanted to change it I had to own it.
 Like Dr Phil always says - You can't change what you don't acknowledge.
 So, stop blaming your spouse for how you feel or how you act.
 This is probably a good place to insert Matthew 7:3 "Why do you look at the speck of sawdust in your brother's eye and pay no attention to the plank in your own eye?"
 The only person responsible for you - is you.
 So, take a look in the mirror and start there.

 8. RULE OVER YOUR EMOTIONS